 Our talented, professional faculty adhere to best possible training methods to ensure that our dance lessons offer strong and safe technique for our dancers.

-Kelly Murray Farrell, Owner & Director
+Kelly Murray Farrell, Founder & Director

-Kari L. Gonthier, Manager of Education & Outreach
+Kari L. Gonthier, Program Manager

 Kari L. Gonthier, originally from New Orleans, Louisiana, graduated from the Alabama School of Fine Arts and earned a B.F.A. in Dance and a B.S. in Family and Child Sciences from Florida State University.
 Kari also has an M.A. from NYU Steinhardt School in Teaching Dance in the Professions: American Ballet Theatre Ballet Pedagogy, where she had the opportunity to choreograph and stage her work.
 Kari L. Gonthier is an ABT® Affiliate Teacher, who has successfully completed the ABT® Ballet Pedagogy Masters program through New York University, certifying in Pre-Primary through Level 7 of the ABT® National Training Curriculum and has successfully presented students for examinations.
 Performance credits include roles with the Alabama Ballet, Ballet 180 and original works with choreographers such as Dwight Rhoden, Arturo Fernandez, Donald Byrd, and Thaddeus Davis.
 While attending Florida State, Kari was a member of the Golden Girl dance team and a staff member of Universal Dance Association.
 She was a coach for the NYU Purple and White dance team from 2010-2013, where she choreographed and taught jazz, hip hop and pom technique.
 In addition, Kari has worked with children of varying special needs as a volunteer for a pediatric oncology camp.
 Kari has also served as faculty for the Jacqueline Kennedy Onassis Children’s Division School of American Ballet Theatre.